Dynamic effective mass of granular media and the attenuation of structure-borne sound

 One may just as well consider a time-based protocol for an applied force and measure the induced acceleration of the cup.
 Therefore $1/\tilde{M}(\omega)$ is also a causal response function and all the results quoted above apply to it as well, except for the Kramers-Kronig relations.
 Thus, $\tilde{M}(\omega)$ has no zeroes, poles, branch points, or singularities of any kind anywhere in the upper half plane.
 Inasmuch as only the constant functions are analytic and bounded everywhere in the complex plane, $\tilde{M}(\omega)$ must have singularities of some sort in the lower-half plane.

 The power dissipated in the system, averaged over one cycle of oscillation, is \beq{power} \eeq where $v=i a/\omega$ is the velocity of the cup.
-Inasmuch as $P$ is always positive, one has $\omega M_2(\omega) > 0$, for real values of the frequency.
+Since $\mathcal{P}$ is always non-negative, one has $\omega M_2(\omega) \ge 0$, for real values of the frequency.
 We see that this property is borne out by the data in Figures \ref{F_a_m} and \ref{repro}.